Retro64XYZ/retro64xyz.github.io/_posts/2017-08-08-programming-defensively.md

 I believe I can safely assume that any one reading this document will be familiar with the act of access control.
-If you have ever logged into a website or registered an account with a company, you will have participated in the access control life cyle.
+If you have ever logged into a website or registered an account with a company, you will have participated in the access control life cycle.
 The vast majority of discussion of security vulnerabilities is in terms of privilege and the exploits necessary to gain more privileges.
-The individuals attack your software, systems, or accounts are usually looking for some way to gain permissions to perform Create, Read, Update, or Delete actions for nefarious purposes.
+The individuals who attack your software, systems, or accounts are usually looking for some way to gain permissions to perform Create, Read, Update, or Delete actions for nefarious purposes.

 ### Weak Crypto

 Implementing cryptographic tools is hard.
-It is very easy to make a serious mistake when trying to implement encryption algorithims and secure data.
+It is very easy to make a serious mistake when trying to implement encryption algorithms and secure data.
 Even the bad guys have learned that cryptography is hard.
-Varians of cryptolocker have been released into the wild using weak crypto and have been proven easy to defeat.
+Variants of cryptolocker have been released into the wild using weak crypto and have been proven easy to defeat.
 Some variants of these attacks have been defeated and data recovered without any payment made.